diversemix/notes/docs/user-guide.md

 - `wiki python-async-patterns`
 - `wiki meeting-notes-format`

+**Separation of Concerns**: Break large topics into separate wiki pages by concern.
+See [Organizing by Concerns](#organizing-by-concerns) below.

+### Projects

+**Use for**: Time-bounded initiatives with specific objectives and end states

+**Characteristics**:
+- Has a clear objective and completion criteria
+- Time-bounded (weeks to months)
+- Multiple next actions that work toward an outcome
+- Active tracking of progress

+**Examples**:
+- `project auth-refactor`
+- `project api-v2-migration`
+- `project learning-rust`

 ### Areas

-**Use for**: Projects, ongoing responsibilities, things with multiple next actions
+**Use for**: Ongoing responsibilities with no end date

 **Characteristics**:
-- Time-bounded (has an end, even if far away)
-- Requires tracking progress
-- Has multiple steps/next actions
+- Time-unbounded (ongoing indefinitely)
+- Standards to maintain rather than goals to achieve
+- Continuous attention needed
+- No clear "done" state

 **Examples**:
-- `area auth-refactor`
 - `area backend-development`
+- `area team-mentoring`
-- `area learning-rust`
+- `area system-maintenance`

 ### Daily Notes